Sweeping Arrangements of Non-Piercing Curves in Plane: Sweeping Non-piercing Regions

-The result of Snoeyink et al., can also be applied if some curve $\alpha$ intersects $\gamma$ in more than $2$ points, but no pair of curves intersects more than twice in $\tilde{\gamma}$, since we can treat each segment of $\alpha$ in $\tilde{\gamma}$ as a distinct curve and apply their result.
-We may thus assume that no curve intersects $\gamma$ in more than $2$ points.
-Since we assumed that no sweep operations are valid, there must be a pair of curves in $\Gamma\setminus\{\gamma\}$ that intersect $3$ or more times in $\tilde{\gamma}$ and therefore form a negative lens inside $\tilde{\gamma}$.
-Recall that a negative lens is a digon that is not contained in regions bounded by the curves defining it.
-Let $L$ be a minimal negative lens (i.e., it does not contain another negative lens) in $\tilde{\gamma}$ visible from $\gamma$, which is defined by the curves $\alpha$ and $\beta$.
-By minimality of $\Gamma$, such a lens should exist.
 Let $u$ and $v$ be the two intersection points of $\alpha$ and $\beta$ on the boundary of $L$ so that $\alpha$ is oriented from $u$ to $v$ and $\beta$ is oriented from $v$ to $u$.
-Suppose now that we bypass $L$.
-The vertices $u$ and $v$ are {\em lost} as a result of the bypassing of $L$.
-We claim that no vertex becomes bypassable as a result of bypassing $L$.
-The only vertices that can potentially become bypassable are those that lie in $L$.
+Suppose now that we untangle $L$.
+Note that this keeps the arrangement non-piercing by Claim~\ref{claim:neglensbypass}.
+The vertices $u$ and $v$ are {\em lost} as a result of the untangling of $L$.
+We show that no vertex becomes bypassable as a result of this untangling.
+Suppose for contradiction that there was a vertex in the modified arrangement that became bypassable.
+Then, its bypassability curve in the modified arrangement must lie in the modified $\tilde{\alpha}$ and $\tilde{\beta}$, and go through the bounded region defined by $L$ in the original arrangement (before $L$ was bypassed).
+This implies that either $u$ or $v$ was visible in the original arrangement which in turn contradicts our assumption that $\Gamma$ was non-sweepable.
+Figures~\ref{fig:BypassingU1} and~\ref{fig:BypassingU2} shows this for a vertex $x_{\alpha}$ on $\alpha$. \hide{ The only vertices that can potentially become bypassable are those that lie in $L$.
 Let $x_\alpha$ be a vertex on the boundary of $L$ and that becomes bypassable.
 We assume without loss of generality that it lies on the modified curve $\alpha$.
 Its bypassibility curve then {\em arrives} at $x_\alpha$ from the left of the modified curve $\alpha$ (i.e., from the interior of the new $\tilde{\alpha}$) which means that such a curve must pass arbitrarily close to either $u$ or $v$.
 Assume that it passes close to $u$ (see Figure~\ref{fig:BypassingU1}), the other case being analogous.
 We can then modify it to terminate at $u$ (as shown in Figure~\ref{fig:BypassingU2}) so that it arrives at $u$ from the left of both $\alpha$ and $\beta$ (i.e., from the interior of both $\tilde{\alpha}$ and $\tilde{\beta}$) in the original arrangement.
-This shows that $u$ was bypassable before we bypassed the lens $L$ - which by assumption was not the case.
-Similarly the vertices on the curve $\beta$ cannot become bypassable as a result of bypassing $L$.
-An analogous argument also shows that vertices lying in the interior of $L$ (in the original arrangement) cannot become bypassable after $L$ is bypassed.
+This shows that $u$ was bypassable before we untangled the lens $L$ - which by assumption was not the case.
+Similarly the vertices on the curve $\beta$ cannot become bypassable as a result of untangling $L$.
+An analogous argument also shows that vertices lying in the interior of $L$ (in the original arrangement) cannot become bypassable after $L$ is untangled. }

 \hide{Change arrow directions in figure 9a,b} \hide{Add the case for vertices in $L$ formed by two other curves intersecting in $L$.}